 The settlement contains earthwork remains of six seemingly discrete building nucleations, possibly farmsteads, each of which consists of two or three rectangular structures, showing now as dwarf walls, with associated enclosure or paddock stone banks/wall lines.

-Trained volunteers, working alongside professionals, will produce geophysical plans and detailed archaeological surveys.
-The project is being led by local historian Dr David Johnson.
+Trained volunteers, working alongside professionals, have produced geophysical plans and detailed archaeological surveys.
+The project was led by local historian Dr David Johnson.
+David and the volunteers contributed over 200 days of volunteer time.

 The results of the fieldwork, research and other interpretation material will be accessible to the wider public.
 This will ensure that a long-term educational resource is available that can be used to educate the local community and visitors to the area.
-These new archaeological and historical data will also be available to professionals and researchers, who can help embed the results within a wider research context for the benefit of future generations.
+Educational materials are being prepared and the new archaeological and historical data is now available in the project report.
+This project also led to the publication of a monograph 'New Light on the "Dark Ages" in North Craven' in partnership with the Yorkshire Dales Landscape Research Trust, available via their website.

 Get in touch

-If you’d like to get involved in the Southerscales project please visit their website or contact Hannah Rose, Stories in Stone Administrator on:
+If you’d like more information on this project please contact Hannah Rose, Stories in Stone Administrator.

 (please note that there is no public access to the site but it is visible from the nearby footpath)